savchenko/windows10/README.md

 Optional, but convenient:
 1. Open "Group Policy editor", navigate to `Computer Configuration\Windows Settings\Security Settings\Local Policies\Security Options`
     1. Change "User Account Control: Behavior of the elevation prompt for standard users" to "Prompt for credentials on the secure desktop"
+1. Navigate to: `Computer Configuration\Policies\Administrative Templates\Windows Components\File Explorer`
+    1. Enable "Show hibernate in the power options menu"

 ### Traffic restriction
 1. Navigate to `./Tools/baseline_traffic` and: